Beowulf-Arms/ROKIT/README.md

 # ROKIT
-The Beowulf ROKIT System is a project to provide mission makers with an option for a OpFor AI artillery system that doesn't wreak havoc on players.
+The Beowulf ROKIT System is a project to provide mission makers with an option for a OpFor AI artillery system that doesn't wreak havoc on players, but still provides a challenge.

 -	Dramatic, scary, and dangerous AI artillery support option designed to enhance mission experience
 -	No additional mods required